 Lee Steele (’85) is a technical writer in Silicon Valley.
 He worked recently on NASA’'s Fermi Gamma-ray Space Telescope.

-Joshua Stortz (’12) is an assistant A/V technical manager at AvaCon, Inc. and the principal and executive producer of the Vesuvius Group, LLC, an international collaborative of creatives specializing in developing online environments for community-building.
+Joshua Stortz (’12) is an assistant A/V technical manager at AvaCon, Inc. and the executive producer of the Vesuvius Group, LLC, an international collaborative of creatives specializing in developing online environments for community-building.

 Mary Stowell [formerly Howland] (’86) is works in ophthalmic lens design and new product development in the San Diego area.
 She was for many years an optical engineering manager at Signet Armorlite, Inc., a manufacturer of ophthalmic lenses in San Marcos.